 |

 The MDE is a true emulator: it uses an actual ROM image, as would be installed in a device, within an ARM emulated environment.
-As a result, the quality of the emulation is considerably higher than previous emulators.
+As a result, the quality of the emulation is excellent.
 Since it interfaces to NS Basic/CE via an ActiveSync connection, it is easy to load software on to and control.

 You'll need a fairly fast desktop system to get performance anywhere close to a real device.
 Using the standard NS Basic/CE Benchmark program, it scores 9013 on a 3 ghz desktop CPU, a bit more than 1/3 the speed of an actual device with a 300 mhz ARM processor.
 Microsoft's ActiveSync also has to be installed, to transfer your program to the emulator once it is running.

 Note that the downloads are large.
-If you do not have a broadband connection, you are better off using Virtual CE to connect to an actual device.
-You need to be running Windows 2000 or XP with the latest service packs.
-You must be running ActiveSync 4.1 or later if you want to emulate Window Mobile 5 devices.
+If you do not have a broadband connection, you are better off getting Virtual CE to connect to an actual device.
+You need to be running Windows 7, Vista, XP or 2000 with the latest service packs.
+For XP and 2000, you need to be running ActiveSync 4.5.
+For Windows 7 or Vista, you will need Window Mobile Device Center 6.1 or newer.

 Microsoft also has a tutorial on their site.